Taiga Shield Ecozone (CEC)

 The Taiga Shield Ecozone, as defined by the Commission for Environmental Cooperation (CEC), is an ecozone which stretches across Canada's subarctic region.
 Some regions exhibit exposed Precambrian bedrock of the Canadian Shield, the oldest of the world's geological formations.
 The world's oldest rocks, dating to four billion years, are found in the Canadian Shield north of Great Slave Lake.

 Geography

 The Taiga Shield ecozone covers almost all of the eastern area of the Northwest Territories, a tiny corner of northeastern Alberta, a narrow strip of all northern Saskatchewan and northwestern Manitoba, as well as all some parts of southern Nunavut.
-Here, it is interrupted by Hudson Bay, where it abuts with the marine ecozone of the Arctic Archipelago Marine, and resumes on the eastern shores of Hudson Bay on the coast of Quebec, where it continues in a consistently-wide strip towards the ocean, encompassing all but a small portion of Labrador.
+Here, it is interrupted by the Hudson Bay, where it abuts with the marine ecozone of the Arctic Archipelago Marine, and resumes on the eastern shores of Hudson Bay on the coast of Quebec, where it continues in a consistently-wide strip towards the ocean, encompassing all but a small portion of Labrador.
 It is one of the largest ecozones in Canada, covering 1.3 million square kilometres.

 Terrain is typically flat or rolling hills with thousands of depressions carved by glacial retreat now infilled, forming lakes, ponds, wetlands and other water features.
 Long eskers and uplands are also common.